 The Group obtains the chemicals required for the production of polyurethane foam from major chemical companies located in Europe (including Germany, Italy and the United Kingdom) and the polyester fiber filling for its polyester fiber-filled cushions from several suppliers located mainly in Korea, China and Taiwan.
-The chemical components of polyurethane foam are petroleum-based commodities, and the prices for such components are therefore subject to, among other things, fluctuations in the price of crude oil.
+The chemical components of polyurethane foam are petroleum-based commodities, and the prices for such components are therefore subject to, among other things, fluctuations in the price of crude oil, which has significantly increased over the last months.
 The Group obtains wood and wood products for its wooden frames from suppliers in Italy and Eastern Europe.
 Through its plants located in Romania, the Group has begun engaging directly in the cutting and transformation of wood from Romanian forests.